mjpritchard/test-decap-help/content/docs/short-term-project-storage/faqs-storage.md

 different servers._

-**Suggested solution:** use a `/work/scratch-pw*` volume which is PFS (but not `/work/scratch-nopw*` !), then move output to SOF
+**Suggested solution:** use a `/work/scratch-pw*` volume which is PFS (but not `/work/scratch-nopw*` !), then move output to SOF storage.

 ---

-#### Writing all the logs from a LOTUS job or job array to the same output or
+#### Writing all the logs from a LOTUS job or job array to the same output or log file
-log file

 **Suggested solution:** see job submission advice [here]({{< ref "how-to-submit-a-job-to-slurm" >}}) showing how to use SBATCH options to use distinct output and log files for each job, or element of a job array.